yxwucq/scExtract/docs/source/tutorials.rst

 Raw data download and processing
 --------------------------------

 Next, we need to manually download each dataset.
 We can exclude datasets that are difficult to access or require mapping, and it's recommended to focus on GSE datasets only.
+If you want to avoid the manual data preparation process, you can check scBaseCount (https://github.com/ArcInstitute/arc-virtual-cell-atlas) for formatted datasets.
+This package uses LLM agents to automatically format single-cell RNA datasets, which is like an upstream version of scExtract.

 Using :code:`sample0` as an example, after downloading, place it in the :code:`sample0/raw_data directory`.
 Then use :code:`sc.read_text()` directly to read the dataset.